-McCormick has updated its global goal of achieving a recycle and recovery rate (RRR) from 80% by 2025 to 85% by 2030.
+In 2021, McCormick set a new goal, increasing out waste recycling and recovery rate to 85% by 2030 from a 2020 base year.
 Total Waste Generated (total waste generated = solid waste + recycled waste).
 The criteria for reporting is as follows:

-- Include all manufacturing facilities (unless the number of employees is ten or less) which McCormick has operational control;

-- Optional for other facilities which generate less than 100 short tons (91 MT) (<0.25%) per year total waste generated;

-- Any Distribution Center or office building which is not required to report electricity data is not required to report waste data;

-- Recycled Waste includes any beneficial reuse and recovery such as: composting, animal feed, recycling, biogas
+- Include all manufacturing facilities (unless the number of employees is ten or less) which McCormick has operational control; - Optional for other facilities which generate less than 100 short tons (91 MT) (<0.25%) per year total waste generated; - Any Distribution Center or office building which is not required to report electricity data is not required to report waste data - Recycled Waste includes any beneficial reuse and recovery such as composting, animal feed, recycling, biogas.

-It does not include incineration with or without energy recovery.
-Demolition debris is excluded from solid waste and recycling reporting.
-Solid Waste is anything which is sent to a landfill or incinerator for disposal.

-Plan for achieving target, and progress made to the end of the reporting year We recognize that we haven't made the progress expected and we are identifying additional opportunities to improve our waste recycling and management processes.
-We're also strengthening our governance process to ensure we're making the progress needed to reach our goal.
+Plan for achieving target, and progress made to the end of the reporting year

 To date, we've implemented programs to monitor our solid waste streams for all facilities in the Americas.
 Waste management draws on the logistical expertise of our staff to design site-specific plans to manage waste appropriately for individual geographies and municipal waste systems.
 In Thailand, McCormick has partnered with a waste supplier to transform unused pepper, flour and water into fertilizer for local farmers.
 The initiative diverts solid waste and provides organic fertilizer to support the livelihood and resilience of farmers.
 Our partnership with Used Cardboard Boxes (UCB) has helped to divert significant waste from our manufacturing operations.
 Used Cardboard Boxes manages waste at over 15 McCormick sites, implementing a solution to divert cardboard boxes to secondary markets resulting in cost savings and environmental benefits.
 Additionally, in Dallas, we divert organic waste from the landfill to a compost facility and in Atlanta, we recycle fiber drums by mixing them in with cardboard recycling.
 At our Springfield, Missouri, distribution center, we work with a third party to break down any unsold products into compostable material and packaging.